 The Trustees have approved a scheme of financial delegation that allows budgetary responsibility to be delegated, through the CEO, to the lowest effective level.

-Board sub-committees are responsible for setting specific school policy, maintenance of standards and approving and monitoring performance and delivery against the strategic plan.
-The Headteacher at each school is responsible, along with their Senior Leadership team for implementing the policies approved by the Trust Board.
+Board sub-committees are responsible for setting Trust policies, maintenance of standards and approving and monitoring performance and delivery against the strategic plan.
+The Headteacher at each school is responsible, along with their Senior Leadership team, for implementing the policies approved by the Board of Trustees.